Who We Are

 How To Get Involved

-- Become a Member: When you become a member of the chapter, you receive a simultaneous membership in the NYCLU and the ACLU.
-Chapter members receive the NYCLU and ACLU newsletters as well as a periodic announcement of chapter events and programs.
+- Become a Member: When you become a member of the Nassau Regional office, you receive a simultaneous membership in the NYCLU and the ACLU.
+Office members receive the NYCLU and ACLU newsletters as well as a periodic announcement of office events and programs.

-- Volunteer: The chapter is an organization of committed volunteers with a wide range of professional experience, some are college students, some clergy, some teachers, lawyers, social workers, business people, and retirees.
+- Volunteer: We are an organization of committed volunteers with a wide range of professional experience, some are college students, some clergy, some teachers, lawyers, social workers, business people, and retirees.
 Get in touch with us at Nassau@nyclu.org and we’ll reach out and start to bring you in.

 Advisory Board Members

-The Nassau Chapter Advisory Board Members provide direction, support and expertise to the Nassau Chapter Director.
-Many of them spent their lives building the Chapter and are the keepers of its’ institutional memory and its’ soul.
-Through commitment and dedication to social justice and the chapter, you too can become a core contributor to the Nassau NYCLU family.
+The Nassau Advisory Board Members provide direction, support and expertise to the Nassau Director.
+Many of them spent their lives building the office and are the keepers of its’ institutional memory and its’ soul.
+Through commitment and dedication to social justice and the Nassau Regional Office, you too can become a core contributor to the Nassau NYCLU family.

 Andrea Libresco, Ed.D, Professor of social studies education and civic engagement, Hofstra University